Human rights in Israel: Women's rights

 In 1969, Israel elected Golda Meir as prime minister and became the fourth country to have a woman holding such an office.
 In 2010, women's parliamentary representation in Israel was 18 percent, which is above the Arab world's average of 6 percent, equal to that of the US Congress, and far below the Scandinavian countries' 40-percent average.

 The Israeli parliament, The Knesset, has established The Committee on the Status of Women to address women's rights.
 The stated objectives of this committee are to prevent discrimination, combat violence against women, and promote equality in politics, lifecycle events and education.
 In 1998, the Knesset passed a law for "Prevention of Sexual Harassment".

-With that said, the laws of the Status quo left the matters of marriage and managing the holy places to the officially recognized religious institutions.
 A 2009 report of the US Department of State mentions the problems of civil marriage, agunot ('chained' women unable to divorce without their husband's permission), and mixed-gender prayer services at the Western Wall.

 Women's rights are promoted through "Bringing Women to the Fore: The Feminist Partnership", coordinated through the Jewish Women's Collaborative International Fund.
 The seven partnering organizations in Israel are Adva Center, Women's Spirit, Itach-Maaki: Women Lawyers for Social Justice, Mahut Center, The Israel Women's Network (IWN), Economic Empowerment for Women (EEW) and Achoti (Sister) for Women in Israel.